Webst1r/Personal-finance-tracker/README.md

 # Personal-finance-tracker
-A simple money tracking tool, Creates financial awareness using Html , Ui, Ux and Javascript
+A responsive web application for tracking personal expenses, managing budgets, and visualizing spending patterns.
+Built with vanilla JavaScript to demonstrate core web development fundamentals.